SSWConsulting/SSW.People.Profiles/Sam-Maher/Sam-Maher.md

 ---

-✨ A true Full-stack developer, working across a broad range of technologies from your nuts-and-bolts Web Development with Angular & React, to Code as Infrastructure DevOps via Terraform, to Embedded Devices with Raspberry Pi and Docker.
+✨ A true Full-stack developer, working across a broad range of technologies from your nuts-and-bolts Web Development with Angular & React, to Infrastructure as Code (IaC) DevOps via Terraform, to Embedded Devices with Raspberry Pi and Docker.
 Sam loves tackling new technologies and finding the right tool for the job.

 ♟️ Highly social developer and an enthusiastic problem solver, who loves nothing more than being part of the discussion and working directly with clients to find the optimal solution.
 Just as comfortable leading a project as he is working in the trenches, always ready for a challenge.